useblocks/sphinx-ads/docs/json-file.rst

             },
             "sphinx-needs": {
                 "title": "Sphinx Needs",
-                "description": "Sphinx-Needs is an extension for the Python based documentation framework Sphinx, which you can simply extend by different extensions to fulfill nearly any requirement of a software development team."
+                "description": "Sphinx-Needs is an extension for the Python-based documentation framework Sphinx, which you can simply extend by different extensions to fulfill nearly any requirement of a software development team."
                 "target_url": "https://sphinx-needs.readthedocs.io"
             }
         }